 (use-package corfu ;; TAB-and-Go customizations :custom (corfu-cycle t) ;; Enable cycling for `corfu-next/previous' (corfu-preselect 'prompt) ;; Always preselect the prompt ;; Use TAB for cycling, default is `corfu-complete'. :bind (:map corfu-map ("TAB" . corfu-next) ([tab] . corfu-next) ("S-TAB" . corfu-previous) ([backtab] . corfu-previous)) :init (global-corfu-mode))

 Sometimes it is useful to transfer the Corfu completion session to the minibuffer, since the minibuffer offers richer interaction features.
 In particular, Embark is available in the minibuffer, such that you can act on the candidates or export/collect the candidates to a separate buffer.
-We could add Corfu support to Embark in the future, such that export/collect is possible directly from Corfu.
-But in my opinion having the ability to transfer the Corfu completion to the minibuffer is an even better feature, since further completion can be performed there.
+We could add Corfu support to Embark in the future, such that export or collect is possible directly from Corfu.
+Nevertheless, the ability to transfer the Corfu completion to the minibuffer is even more powerful, since further completion is possible.

 The command corfu-move-to-minibuffer